Title: Emeritus Professor

 During his three years at APCSS about 500 senior foreign service, military and intelligence officers from across the Pacific Command passed through the Executive Course, including officers from the Vietnam People’s Army.
 Dr. Thayer was conferred the Joint Meritorious Service Award for his contributions.

 In 2002, on return to Australia, Dr. Thayer was seconded to Deakin University for three years as their on-site academic coordinator at the Centre for Defence and Strategic Studies at the Australian Defence College.
 Dr. Thayer developed the curriculum for Australia’s senior defence course and participated in its delivery.
-He resumed duties at the Defence Academy in 2005 and received the Rector’s Commendation for Excellence in Classroom Teaching the following year.
-Finally, Dr. Thayer was appointed Director of Regional Security at the Australian Command and Staff College for three years (2006-07 and 2009) where he introduced a crisis simulation exercise to replace the traditional written final examination.
+Finally, Dr. Thayer was appointed Director of Regional Security at the Australian Command and Staff College for three years (2006-07 and 2009).

 During his academic career, Dr. Thayer took sabbatical leave at a number of prestigious institutions including the Center for International Affairs at Harvard University, Department of Political Science at Yale University, Institute of Security and International Studies (Bangkok), International Institute for Strategic Studies (London), Institute of Southeast Asian Studies (Singapore), and ANU’s Strategic and Defence Studies Centre (Canberra).
 He was honoured with appointments as the C. V. Starr Distinguished Visiting Professor at the School of Advanced International Studies, Johns Hopkins University (2005) and the Inaugural Frances M. and Stephen H. Fuller Distinguished Visiting Professor at Ohio University (2008).